The Engagement Report - Detailed Information

 This article is intended for instructors.
 In the Instructor Zone of your Praxar portal, you can access the following Instructor tools at the left of your screen.
 The objective of this article is to clarify: When to use a specific tool?
 Why use a ...

-• Financial accounting: Using the Report Generator to grade student results
+• Financial accounting: Using the Report tool to grade student results

 This article is intended for instructors.
 This article concerns only the 3 components of the Financial Accounting simulation: financial statements, financial analysis and budgeting.
 Regardless of which component(s) you're working on, the reporting ...